-Bill 107, An Act to Amend the Human Rights Code introduces substantial changes to how human rights are enforced in the province.
-The amendments build a reformed human rights system consisting of three pillars: the Ontario Human Rights Commission, the Human Rights Tribunal of Ontario and the new Human Rights Legal Support Centre.
+On June 30, 2008, Ontario's new human rights enforcement regime comes into force.
+Bill 107, An Act to Amend the Human Rights Code, transforms how human rights are enforced in the province.
+The new direct access reformed human rights system will consist of three pillars: the Ontario Human Rights Commission (the "Commission"), the Human Rights Tribunal of Ontario (the "Tribunal") and the new Human Rights Legal Support Centre (the "Centre").
 The Bill significantly changes the existing roles of the Commission and Tribunal to introduce a "direct access" model of enforcement.
-Although the Bill received Royal Assent on 20 December 2006, most of the substantive changes will not come into force until a date to be named by proclamation.
-The provisions establishing and governing the new Human Rights Legal Support Centre are, however, already in effect.
-Unless otherwise noted, the section numbers referred to in this paper are to the new sections of the Code that have been enacted by Bill 107.